Significant projects aided or provided by

 There are over a score of Listed Monuments in the churchyard.

-We have made a donation to enable work to be planned on the restoration of those most needy of repair.
+We made a donation to enable work to be planned on the restoration of those most needy of repair.

 a brick 'barrel' grave in need of repair